Pushkaraggg/SQL-Alchemy/README.md

 LIMIT 5
 ```

-#### Compute all pairs of politicians (pname1, pname2) such that pname1 invests in some company, and pname? invests in a subsidiary of that company.
-Sort your results by pname1, breaking ties oy pname2.For the given instance, you should return (Don, Hil) because Don invests in C1.
+#### Compute all pairs of politicians (pname1, pname2) such that pname1 invests in some company, and pname2 invests in a subsidiary of that company.
+Sort your results by pname1, breaking ties by pname2.For the given instance, you should return (Don, Hil) because Don invests in C1.
 Hil invests in C3, and C3 is a subsidiary of C1.
 You should not return (Don, Ron), who both invest in C1, because we don't consider a company to be a subsidlary of itself
 ```sql
 CREATE TABLE Politician (
     pname VARCHAR(10) PRIMARY KEY,